aknijn/eurl_vtec_wgs_pt-galaxy/README.md

     Shigatoxintyping (blastn, DOI:10.1186/1471-2105-10-421, of a consensus sequence against the shiga toxin subtype database from the Statens Serum Institut SSI and Technical University of Denmark DTU, DOI:10.1128/JCM.00008-15)
     AMR typing (AMRFinderPlus, DOI:10.1128/aac.00483-19)

-After installation the BASE_URL parameter in the EURL_VTEC_WGS_PT.py (line 20) will have to be modified to the url of your Galaxy instance in order to correctly visualise the FastQC results.
+After installation the BASE_URL parameter in the EURL_VTEC_WGS_PT.py file (line 20) will have to be modified to the url of your Galaxy instance in order to correctly visualise the FastQC results.

-The files duk, fastq_pair, stx_subtype_fa.sh, stx_subtype_pe.sh, stx_subtype_se.sh in the scripts folder and the file rematch.py in the scripts/ReMatCh folder should have execution rights.

-In order to make trimmomatic work, you will have to create the following symbolic link

-    cd /$GALAXY_DIR/tool_dependency_dir/_conda/envs/mulled-v1-9471dd12387e90c11124403c650a667dc2a8c932d610ab6fc4cf2e3f4b40720c/bin
-    chmod 755 ../share/trimmomatic-0.39-1/trimmomatic.jar
-    ln -s ../share/trimmomatic-0.39-1/trimmomatic.jar trimmomatic.jar